 The branch of science that deals with how you inherit physical and behavioural characteristics, including medical conditions.

-From 2017, results for some GCSE subjects in England will be graded U to 9, with grades 4-9 being equivalent to GCSE grades C and above.
+Results for GCSE subjects in England are graded U to 9, with grades 4-9 being equivalent to GCSE grades C and above.

 A method of removing waste products from the blood using a dialyser or artificial kidney.